 - The novel Mason & Dixon by Thomas Pynchon talks a lot about the Longitude Problem.
 This is reasonable when your protagonists are surveyor-astronomers tooling around the British Empire in the 18th century.
 Mason and Dixon test chronometers and work out moon-observation tables in the course of their careers.

 - The gamebook Sail With Pirates has the reader stranded on a small island in the Caribbean with some sailors.
 There's an argument when the sailors try to determine their latitude and the reader suggests figuring out their longitude.
 This is immediately shot down as impossible.
 Which is decidedly odd, because figuring a longitude of a fixed place, instead of moving ship, is relatively easy, if a somewhat long process.
 They may have meant that none of them knew how to do it, or were missing the necessary tables/equipment.

 - In Ut mine Stromtid, a 19th-century novel set in a small town in Mecklenburg and written in a mix of High and Low German by Fritz Reuter, there is a sequence during the Revolution of 1848 where a man enjoys himself by pretending to read out "new" (which he in fact made up) to the simple townfolk.
-One of the stories he regales them with is that of a rebellion breaking out the Canary island of Ferro (El Hierro) because of the threatened abolition of the Ferro Meridian (which was the meridian most commonly used in continental Europe until the late 19th century).
+One of the stories he tells them is that of a rebellion breaking out the Canary island of Ferro (El Hierro) because of the threatened abolition of the Ferro Meridian, which was the meridian most commonly used in continental Europe until the late 19th century.